314dev/PI/docs/source/guides/data.rst

         ...

 Evaluation dataloaders are iterated over sequentially.
-If you want to iterate over them in parallel, PyTorch Lightning provides a :class:`~pytorch_lightning.trainer.supporters.CombinedLoader` object which supports collections of dataloaders such as list, tuple, or dictionary.
+If you want to iterate over them in parallel, PyTorch Lightning provides a :class:`~pi_ml.trainer.supporters.CombinedLoader` object which supports collections of dataloaders such as list, tuple, or dictionary.
 The dataloaders can be accessed using in the same way as the provided structure:

 .. testcode::

-    from pytorch_lightning.trainer.supporters import CombinedLoader
+    from pi_ml.trainer.supporters import CombinedLoader

     def val_dataloader(self):